Attribute Restoration Framework for Anomaly Detection: Introduction

-However, this assumption may fail for datasets with more complex texture and structure information like ImageNet.
-The MSE loss is shown to forces autoencoders to focus on reducing low-level pixel-wise error that is not sensitive to human perception, rather than learning high-level semantic features~\cite{SimilarityMetricAutoencoding,dosovitskiy2016generating}.
+However, this assumption may fail for datasets with more complex texture and structure information~\cite{russakovsky2015imagenet}.
+The MSE loss is shown to forces autoencoders to focus on reducing low-level pixel-wise error insensitive to human perception, rather than learning semantic features~\cite{SimilarityMetricAutoencoding,dosovitskiy2016generating}.
 As data complexity grows, the extracted low-level features are more likely to be shared between normal and anomalous data, leading to mixed feature embeddings.
 Under this situation, both normal and anomalous data could be reconstructed properly~\cite{gong2019memorizing,zong2018deep}.
 To tackle this problem, various attempts have been made to introduce more efficient loss functions rather than the pixel-wise MSE loss.
 Adversarial training is introduced by adding a discriminator after autoencoders to judge whether its original or reconstructed image~\cite{Sabokrou2018Adversarially,deecke2018image}.
 Akcay \emph{et al.}~\cite{Akcay2018} adds an extra encoder after autoencoders and leverages an extra MSE loss between the two different embeddings.
 Despite much progress made along this line, the improvement remains limited, especially for complex datasets.
-Recent works~\cite{wang2019effective,bergmann2019uninformed} indicate that reconstruction-based methods fail to extract high-level features effectively.
-We attribute this problem to the ``information equivalence'' which refers to the equivalence between the input data and supervision in reconstruction based methods.
-Reconstruction based methods typically adopt original data as input data and supervision simultaneously and force the network to output the same as input with MSE loss.
-However, this framework is likely to just compress the image content without learning a semantically meaningful representation~\cite{pathak2016context}.
+Recent works~\cite{wang2019effective,bergmann2020uninformed} have shown that reconstruction-based methods fail to extract semantic features effectively.
+This problem may be attributed to the ``information equivalence'', i.e. the equivalence between the input and target data, which more likely leads to simple compression of the image rather than learning a semantically meaningful representation~\cite{pathak2016context}.